LowTechCoder/rpi4-retroarch-guide/README.md

 ```
 Now close RetroArch by closing out the window.
 If your in full screen mode, press F, and then close out the window.

 The default set of downloadable cores are ok, but the Playstation core isn't the best, since it only offers lower resolutions.
-To fix this we need to open a terminal and edit this file and change the URL:
+To fix this we need to open a terminal and edit this file and change the URL:[fixme!]

 The '427' may be a different number for you.
 Also, use your favorite editor instead of vim.
-Also very important to remember to never edit this file when RetroArch is running, because we have RetroArch set to save to this file when RetroArch exits!
+Also very important to remember to never edit this file when RetroArch is running, because we have RetroArch set to save to this file when RetroArch exits! [fixme!]
 ```
-vim snap/retroarch/427/.config/retroarch/retroarch.cfg
+vim snap/retroarch/427/.config/retroarch/retroarch.cfg [fixme!]
 ```
 Find the line that starts with:
 ```
-core_updater_buildbot_cores_url =
+core_updater_buildbot_cores_url = [fixme!]
 ```
 and change that line to:
 ```
-core_updater_buildbot_cores_url = "https://buildbot.libretro.com/nightly/linux/armv7-neon-hf/latest/"
+core_updater_buildbot_cores_url = "https://buildbot.libretro.com/nightly/linux/armv7-neon-hf/latest/" [fixme!]
 ```
 Save and close that file.
 Also, there are other URL's you can use, if you'd like to experiment with an older set of cores.
-Go to that URL in a web browser and browse around!
+Go to that URL in a web browser and browse around! [fixme!]

 ## Configure Retroarch.